Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Marx believed all history could be understood as the history of class struggle.
 According to his theory:

 This economic imbalance created an inherent conflict.
-The bourgeoisie sought to maximize profit, often at the expense of workers’ rights and well-being.
-For Marx, the only path toward genuine conflict resolution was revolution: overthrowing the capitalist system to establish a classless society.
+The bourgeoisie sought to maximise profit, often at the expense of workers' rights and well-being.
+For Marx, the only path towards genuine conflict resolution was revolution: overthrowing the capitalist system to establish a classless society.

 Karl Marx's Conflict Theory

 While Marx focused on material resources, Max Weber introduced a broader perspective.
 He argued that social stratification was shaped by more than just economics.
-Instead, power could stem from multiple sources—social prestige, cultural norms, and institutional authority.
+Instead, power could stem from multiple sources: social prestige, and institutional authority.

 Beyond Economics: Power and Identity